tezos/tezos-mirror/docs/introduction/howtouse.rst

     tezos-client activate account alice with "tz1__xxxxxxxxx__.json"

-If you use the ``tezos-docker-manager.sh`` script (renamed as ``delphinet.sh`` to run the Delphinet test network for instance), you should prefix the file with ``container:`` in order to copy it into the docker image:
+If you use the ``tezos-docker-manager.sh`` script (renamed as ``edo2net.sh`` to run the Edo2net test network for instance), you should prefix the file with ``container:`` in order to copy it into the docker image:
-``./delphinet.sh client activate account alice with "container:tz1__xxxxxxxxx__.json"``
+``./edo2net.sh client activate account alice with "container:tz1__xxxxxxxxx__.json"``

 Let's check the balance of the new account with::

     tezos-client get balance for alice

 Please preserve the JSON file.
 It will be necessary in order to reactivate the wallet when migrating between test networks, e.g., from one protocol to the next, or in the event the test network is reset.

 Please drink carefully and don't abuse the faucet: it only contains 30,000 wallets for a total amount of ꜩ760,000,000.